kide-vm/kide/lib/typed/compiler/README.md

 ### Compiling

-The Ast (abstract syntax tree) is created by [salama-reader](https://github.com/salama/salama-reader) gem and the classes defined there
+The typed syntax tree is created by the ruby compiler.

-The code in this directory compiles the AST to the virtual machine code, and Parfait object structure.
+The code in this directory compiles the typed tree to the register machine code, and Parfait object structure.

 If this were an interpreter, we would just walk the tree and do what it says.
 Since it's not things are a little more difficult, especially in time.